-How is visual impairment due to macular oedema secondary to CRVO treated?
+How is visual impairment due to macular oedema secondary to BRVO treated?

-There are several treatment options for treating CRVO and they work in different ways.
+There are several treatment options for BRVO and they work in different ways.

-Generally, these treatments work by shrinking and sealing up the leaking blood vessels and can involve injections or laser therapy.
+Generally, these treatments work by shrinking and sealing up the leaking blood vessels and treatments can involve injections or laser therapy.

 Since no two people are alike, there is no one-size-fits-all solution.
-Your doctor will choose the treatment best suited for your individual needs.
+Your doctor will choose a treatment best-suited for your individual needs.